janverschelde/PHCpack/src/doc/source/welcome.rst

 easier to solve system, which is called the start system.
 Numerical continuation methods track the solution paths starting at known solutions of an easier system to the system we want to solve.
-We say that a homotopy is optimal if every path leads to a solution.
+We have an :index:`optimal homotopy` if every path leads to a solution, that is: there are no divergent paths.

 PHCpack offers optimal homotopies for systems that resemble linear-product structures, for geometric problems in enumerative geometry,